sudo-project/sudo/INSTALL.md

     --with-ldap[=DIR]
         Enable LDAP support.
 If specified, DIR is the base directory containing the LDAP include and lib directories.
-Please see [README.LDAP.md](README.LDAP.md) for more information.
+See [README.LDAP.md](README.LDAP.md) for more information.

     --with-ldap-conf-file=PATH